Parents' Saturdays during Easter Lent. Saturdays of Great Lent. Dmitrievskaya Parents' Saturday

 • – November 6, 2021.

-For preferential commemoration personally to us dear people there are other parent Saturdays.
-First of all, these are the 2nd, 3rd and 4th Saturdays of Great Lent, and besides them, the parental Saturday established in the Russian Orthodox Church, which was originally intended to commemorate the soldiers who fell in the Battle of Kulikovo, but gradually became a common memorial day .
+For preferential commemoration to us personally dear people There are other parenting Saturdays.
+First of all, these are the 2nd, 3rd and 4th Saturdays of Great Lent, and besides them, the parental Saturday established in the Russian Orthodox Church, which was originally intended to commemorate the soldiers who died in the Battle of Kulikovo, but gradually became a general memorial day .

-This memorial service falls on the Saturday preceding the memory of St. vmch.
-Demetrius of Thessalonica - patron saint of Prince.
-Dmitry Donskoy, at whose suggestion, after the Battle of Kulikovo, an annual commemoration of the soldiers was established.
-But over time, the memory of the soldiers-liberators was supplanted in the public mind, which is very regrettable, and Dimitri's memorial Saturday turned into one of the "parents' days."
+This memorial service falls on the Saturday preceding the memory of St. Vmch.
+Demetrius of Thessalonica - patron saint of the prince.
+Dmitry Donskoy, at whose suggestion, after the Battle of Kulikovo, an annual commemoration of soldiers was established.
+But over time, the memory of the liberating soldiers was crowded out in the popular consciousness, which is very regrettable, and Dimitrievskaya Memorial Saturday turned into one of the “parents’ days.”

 Why "parental"?
-After all, we commemorate not only our parents, but also other people, often not connected with us by any family ties?
-By different reasons.
-First of all, not even because parents, as a rule, leave this world ahead of their children (and therefore, too, but this is not the main thing), but because in general our primary duty of prayer is for our parents: of all people whose temporary earthly life is over, we first of all owe those through whom we received this gift of life - our parents and grandparents.
+After all, we remember not only our parents, but also other people, often not connected to us by any family ties?
+By various reasons.
+First of all, not even because parents, as a rule, leave this world before their children (and therefore too, but this is not the main thing), but because in general our first priority prayer duty is for our parents: of all the people whose temporary earthly life is over, we first of all owe it to those through whom we received this gift of life - our parents and forefathers.

-However, at the same time, it is also interesting when parental Saturday comes, what kind of day it is, what are its features.
+However, at the same time, it is also interesting when parent’s Saturday comes, what kind of day it is, what its features are.

 Actually in Orthodox calendar we can find not one, but as many as 8 memorial days.
 Each of them has its own name and features, which are described in detail below.

-There are several answers to the question of when parental Saturday will come this year:
+There are several answers to the question of when Parents' Saturday will come this year:

-1. The universal parental Meatfare Saturday is celebrated on March 2.
+1. Ecumenical parental Meat Saturday is celebrated on March 2.

 3. And then there is a break associated with the celebration of Easter.
-The next day is Radonitsa (it is often called parental), which falls on May 7, 2019.
+The next day is Radonitsa (often called the parent day), which falls on May 7, 2019.

-4. Then they remember all the fallen who fought for the Motherland during the Great Patriotic War, i.e. May 9.
+4. Then they remember all the fallen who fought for their Motherland during the Great Patriotic War.
+Patriotic War, i.e. 9th May.

-5. After that, the dead are commemorated on the day of Trinity Saturday - June 15.
+5. After this, the deceased are commemorated on Trinity Saturday - June 15.

 6. Then they salute all the fallen soldiers for the Tsar and the Fatherland on September 11th.

-7. The last parental Saturday is celebrated on November 2, 2019 (it is called Dmitrievskaya).
+7. The last parent's Saturday is celebrated on November 2, 2019 (it is called Dmitrievskaya).

-The dates of these days are closely connected with the most important church events (Lent, Easter and feast).
-Therefore, all dates are rolling - they change from year to year.
-The only exception is May 9, which, for obvious reasons, is celebrated only on this date.
+The dates of these days are closely related to the most important church events (Lent, Easter and feast).
+Therefore, all dates are transitional - they change from year to year.
+The only exception is Memorial Day on May 9, which for obvious reasons is celebrated only on this date.

 It is also interesting to understand what parental Saturday is - after all, in fact, the memorial day can fall on other days of the week (although in most cases it is the 6th day).

-There are several versions of this.
-At least two of them deserve attention:
+There are several versions on this matter.
+At least two of them are worthy of attention:

-1. First of all, the Bible describes the creation of the world in 6 days, after which God rested from all his days and called it the Sabbath ( long time it was she who was the 7th day of the week, not Sunday).
-The state of rest harmonizes well with the mood of a person who wants to remember the deceased.
-There is no place for fuss in such a delicate issue, and it is better to postpone routine matters for later.
+1. First of all, the Bible describes the creation of the world in 6 days, after which God rested from all his days and called it the Sabbath ( for a long time it was she who was the 7th day of the week, not Sunday).
+The state of peace harmonizes well with the mood of a person who wants to remember the deceased.
+There is no place for fuss in such a delicate issue, and it is better to postpone routine matters until later.

-2. And there is also an opinion that the very word Saturday literally means “intercession” (translated from ancient Greek).
-And in this case, too, everything falls into place: commemorating the dead, people try to intercede for the deceased before God.
-That is why it is customary to pray intensely for an immortal soul that has left our world, and also to distribute alms in order to provide spiritual assistance to the deceased.
+2. There is also an opinion that the word Sabbath itself literally means “intercession” (translation from ancient Greek).
+And in this case, too, everything falls into place: when remembering the deceased, people try to intercede for the deceased before God.
+That is why it is customary to pray intensely for an immortal soul who has left our world, and also to give alms in order to provide spiritual assistance to the deceased.

-When talking about the nearest or any other parental Saturday, it is important to consider which day in question.
-Commemoration dates are different meaning- for example, in the Orthodox Church, the deceased are intensely remembered on special 5 days:
+When talking about the next or any other parent's Saturday, it is important to consider which day we're talking about.
+Dates of commemoration are different meaning- for example, in the Orthodox Church they intensively remember the deceased on special 5 days:

 • 2, 3 and 4 parental Saturdays of Great Lent.

-These days it is customary to serve a funeral service for all the departed Orthodox, and not just for parents.
-Of course, this does not mean that it is forbidden to remember them on other days.
+These days it is customary to serve a funeral service for all deceased Orthodox Christians, and not just for parents.
+Of course, this does not mean that it is prohibited to remember them on other days.

-It's just that these 5 dates in the year are the most significant and large-scale to remember.
-Moreover, Meat and Trinity Saturdays are ecumenical - ecumenical memorial services are served in churches in memory of all the baptized who have already gone to another world.
+It’s just that these 5 dates of the year are the most significant and large-scale to remember.
+Moreover, Meat and Trinity Saturdays are considered ecumenical - churches hold ecumenical funeral services in memory of all the baptized who have already passed into another world.

-And these days, according to the church charter, do not appear as memorial days, however, services are still held - and it is in three Orthodox churches:
+And these days, according to the church charter, are not listed as funeral days, but services are still held - and in three Orthodox churches:

 • Russian;